coptit/coptit-bot-old/README.md

 - Submit the pull request.

-> For changlog convension we follow [keep a changelog .](https://keepachangelog.com/en/1.0.0/)
+> For changelog convension we follow [keep a changelog .](https://keepachangelog.com/en/1.0.0/)

 > For release convension we follow [Semantic Versioning.](https://semver.org/#semantic-versioning-200)